Kaymarconstruction/ask-kai/Project.md

 Project board has been updated with:

-- Materials table schema creation
-- Price scraping provider targets
-- Google/Facebook OAuth confirmed signed off
-- Next: begin scraping pipeline script setup
-- Added search and logging endpoints for material API
+- Bunnings and Bowens scrapers complete for soft launch
+- Weekly data refresh pipeline defined
+- Remaining scraping providers deferred to full launch
+- New API endpoints /materials and /materials/search
+- Next task: Tagging system and filtered view UI

 Project board updated with:

-- New /materials API endpoints (GET, search, log source)
-- Price scraping sources confirmed and expanded
-- Pre-production tasks finalized

-Next step: Build category + tag system for materials or deploy Bowens scraper.
+Bowens + Bunnings scraper rollout marked complete

+Weekly material price update schedule confirmed

+Supabase materials API setup confirmed

 a.
-Ready to add Bowens timber scraping support?
+Ready to define the tag + category schema in Supabase?
 b.
-Want to define tag + category strategy in Supabase for smarter filtering first?

-project.md has been updated with:

-Bunnings and Bowens marked as complete for soft launch

-Remaining suppliers shifted to full production

-New /materials API endpoint tasks

-Schedule for weekly update integration

-Ready to proceed with tagging strategy or enable frontend materials view?
+Or move on to frontend filtering UI with material categories?